 The way Liz tweeted about the data leak is old is undermining the whole scenario.
-The vulnerability Liz is talking about occurred in 2019 was severely under-reported.
-I think the majority of Facebook users are not even aware of any such vulnerability and availability of their personal data online.
+The vulnerability Liz is talking about that occurred in 2019 was severely under-reported.
+I think most Facebook users are not even aware of any such vulnerability and availability of their personal data online.

 So most users are still using the same email address and phone number.
-Actually, phone numbers and email addresses can be changed but what about the date of birth that hundreds of other services including banks ask to authenticate users at several places?
+Actually, you can change phone numbers and email addresses, but what about the date of birth that hundreds of other services, including banks, ask to authenticate users at several places?